 What Is Natural Gas?

-Natural gas is the cleanest burning fossil fuel, producing primarily carbon dioxide, water vapor and small amounts of nitrogen oxides.
+Natural gas is composed of four hydrogen atoms and one carbon atom (CH4 or methane).
+Colorless and odorless in its natural state, natural gas is the cleanest burning fossil fuel.
+When it burns, natural gas produces mostly carbon dioxide, water vapor and small amounts of nitrogen oxides.

 The first use of gas energy in the United States occurred in 1816, when gaslights illuminated the streets of Baltimore, Md.
 By 1900, natural gas had been discovered in 17 states.
 During the years following World War II, expansion of the extensive interstate pipeline network occurred, bringing natural gas service to customers all over the country.